ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 SLAC reduces artifacts for large-scale scenes.
 For small-scale objects, while volumetric reconstruction outputs smooth surfaces, fine details are often impaired due to the weight averaging of the TSDF.

 Shape-from-Shading (SfS) refines details by jointly optimizing volumetric TSDF functions given the initial geometry and appearance~\cite{zollhofer2015shading}.
-It takes a reconstructed volumetric TSDF grid $\dd^0$ with a set of high resolution key frame RGB images $I^j$ and their poses $\TT^j$ as input, and outputs jointly optimized TSDF $\dd$ and albedo $\aa$ through an image formation model
+It takes a reconstructed volumetric TSDF grid $\dd^0$ with a set of high-resolution key frame RGB images $I^j$ and their poses $\TT^j$ as input, and outputs jointly optimized TSDF $\dd$ and albedo $\aa$ through an image formation model

 where the estimated voxel-wise appearance is computed by $B(\xx) = \aa_\xx \textrm{SH}(\nn_\xx)$ (SH stands for spherical harmonics), and associated with the closest surface point